a-khalighifar/migration_forecast/README.md

 **Subfolder 'within-night' is associated with:**

-*Jimenez, M. F., Khalighifar, A., & Horton, K. G. (In press).
+*Jimenez, M. F., Khalighifar, A., & Horton, K. G. (In review).
 Within-night variation in predictor importance highlights dynamic nature of bird migration.
 Ecology Letters.*

 The README files for each provide further information on file structure, script descriptions, and data availability.